Focus on Portsea

 3746 Point Nepean Road

-With sweeping views of Port Phillip Bay, The Heads and Queenscliff, the Portsea Hotel offers upmarket pub classics, wood-fired pizzas and fresh Australian seafood.
+With sweeping views of Port Phillip Bay, The Heads and Queenscliff, the Portsea Hotel offers upmarket pub classics, along with traditional cafe fare.
 Finish with a coffee and bask in the gorgeous setting.

 What to do